xieweiAlex/English_Learning/words/2024/words-Sep-24.md

 [Week 2](#week-2)| [Week 1](#week-1) |

+> good acting is telling truth under an imaginary situation.

+The rabbit scampered off.
+he scampered in like an overgrown puppy.
+scamper, frolic, romp

 Give me your Second Sons and I may not have you **gelded**.
 It is a **sneaky and underhand way** of doing business.
 It undermines cohesion and creates **dissension**.